auth0/docs/articles/logs/streams/http-event.md

 contentType: how-to
 ---

-# HTTP Event Streams for Logs
+# HTTP Event Log Streams

-HTTP Event Log Streams let you export your log events in near real-time to a given URL.
+HTTP Event Log Streams let you export your log events in near real-time to server or target of your choice.
+When Auth0 creates a log entry for your tenant, a copy is sent to a given URL via an HTTP POST request.

 If you use Amazon Web Services, Auth0 also offers an [AWS EventBridge integration](/integrations/aws-eventbridge).